bobshort4bobby4/PP4-Civ1/README.md

   These aspects were adequately tested in manual testing, I believe.

   ##### Git Push Sizes
   My CI Mentor has pointed out that some of the earlier git commits are too large.
-This is because I had written and tested some parts of the functionality/logic and tests in different coding environments, consequently I was able to commit larger batches of tested code to the repository.
+This is because I had written and tested some parts of the functionality/logic and tests in a  different coding environment, consequently I was able to commit larger batches of tested code to the repository.
+The reason I started a new repo was because I had major issues with the models on the original repo due to me making many changes to their structure.
+The original repo is to be found [here](https://github.com/bobshort4bobby4/PP4-ci)

   ##### Time Incorrect
   The time used in the app is one hour behind local time.
 If i set the Timezone setting to 'Europe/Dublin' it displays the correct local time in the templates and on the admin panel.
 The Django documentation suggests that UTC is a better option for this setting.
 I also tried the template tag `localtime on` and also using the TIME_ZONE context processor, I haven't found a fix for this error at this time.